 Decision Guide

 Retained search or contingent recruitment?
-Decoding the two models.
+Decoding the two models for commercial hires.

-The retained-versus-contingent debate is older than most recruitment agencies.
-It also still matters.
+The retained-versus-contingent debate is older than most recruitment agencies, and it still matters.
 The two models drive different behaviour from the recruiter, attract different candidates, and produce different outcomes.
-This guide cuts through the marketing on both sides.
+This guide cuts through the marketing on both sides for intralogistics vendors hiring commercial people.

 When to use this guide

-Use this guide before you sign an engagement letter for a sales leadership search and you want to understand exactly what you are paying for.
+Use this guide before you sign an engagement letter for a commercial or sales leadership search in the intralogistics industry and you want to understand exactly what you are paying for.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.